Veteran Employment Situation Report for April 2014

 General Summary from CPS Veterans Report

-The BLS CPS report states there were 21,298,000 veterans alive in February, down from 21,323,000 in January.
-This is a loss of 25,000 veterans in February.
+The BLS CPS report states there were 21,266,000 in March, down 32,000 from the February number of 21,298,000.
 At the end of the Vietnam War there were nearly sixty million veterans in America.
 The United States has lost two thirds of its veterans.

-BLS CPS reports there were 10,833,000 veterans in the workforce in February, up from the 10,757,000 veterans in the workforce in January, an increase of 76,000.
-This number is expected to increase over the next six months with the rapid disarming of the country by the administration.
+BLS CPS reports there were 10,972,000 veterans in the workforce in March up from the 10,833,000 veterans in the workforce in February, an increase of 139,000.
+This number is expected to increase over the next six months with the rapid disarming of the country by the current administration.
 The Army, Navy, Air Force and Marine Corps are being slashed to a force about the size of pre-World War II numbers.
+The increase indicates again that veterans are finding jobs at a better rate than nonveterans.

 For those students of history, when the United States disarmed in the 1930s Germany invaded the Sudetenland, a term used by Germany to refer to those northern, southwest, and western areas of Czechoslovakia which were inhabited mostly by German speakers, specifically the border districts of Bohemia, Moravia and those parts of Silesia located within Czechoslovakia.
 At the same time the Japanese invaded Manchuria.
 The Germans and the Japanese felt they could make these moves since the United States had disarmed during the 1930s.
 There are many parallels to what is happening in the world today.
 The results of America disarming will have major impacts on the world stage.
 For veteran unemployment, it will cause an increase until all those military personnel who are being put out of the service can find jobs.

-The total number of veterans unemployed in February was 684,000, up from 599,000 in January, an increase of 85,000.
+The total number of veterans unemployed in March was 650,000, down from the February number of 684,000, an increase of 34,000.
 This increase will continue for several months as the administration continues to reduce the size of the active duty forces from the 1.1 million to a projected 780,000.
-It should be noted that this is not a hard number as it has changed several times over the past month.
+It should be noted that this is not a hard number as it has changed several times.
 When the downsizing is completed by the administration, the National Guard and Reserve will be the majority of the United States fighting force.

 The area where there has been much press coverage over the last seven years since the current call up policy was implemented on January 11, 2007 has been in the 18 to 24 year old group and the 25 to 29 year old group which make up a large part of the National Guard and Reserve (NG&R).
 With the current downsizing of the active duty forces, the NG&R are approaching nearly 60% of the total fighting force.
 Shifts in unemployment in the NG&R will significantly affect the overall veteran unemployment rate.
 A challenge for the NG&R is finding jobs.
 They have been called up so many times many employers shy away from hiring members of the NG&R. Historically, when the active military is downsized, the use of the NG&R increases.

-These numbers may improve since the DOL Office of Federal Contract Compliance Program (OFCCP) has set an audit benchmark for all companies subject to OFCCP to have a minimum of 8.0% of their workforce be veterans.
+These numbers may improve since the DOL Office of Federal Contract Compliance Program (OFCCP) has set an audit benchmark (some call that a quota) for all companies subject to OFCCP to have a minimum of 8.0% of their workforce be veterans and 7% be individuals with disability (IWD).
 Basically, that is any company over 50 employees and any non-profit with a federal government contract.
-It is interesting to note that if one looks at all the jobs and employers subject to OFCCP, there are not enough veterans in the workforce for each company to have 8.0% of their work force be veterans!
+It is interesting to note that if one looks at all the jobs and employers subject to OFCCP, there appears there are not enough veterans in the workforce for each company to have 8.0% of their work force be veterans!
 It should also be noted that employers do not hire to quotas, which in essence is what the benchmark represents.
-Employers hire to needed skill sets, not quotas.
+Employers hire to needed skill sets, not benchmarks.

 Due to the poor economy of the last six years there have been veterans who were having problems finding work for a variety of reasons unique to military service, mostly disabilities acquired while on active duty.
 With the addition of veterans from the downsizing, the competition for jobs for these two cohorts will become very fierce.
 Concurrently, there is fierce competition developing by companies seeking to hire qualified veterans due to OFCCP.